 Deflore & Jaz Coleman – Party In The Chaos

-Истина (Istina) – Откровение неизвестности (Revelation Of The Unknown)
+4th June 2019Истина (Istina) – Откровение неизвестности (Revelation Of The Unknown)

-Baroness – Gold & Grey
+26th June 2019Baroness – Gold & Grey

 Label: Abraxan Hymns / Release date: 14th June 2019

 Ever since their 2007 debut, Baroness have been broadening their horizons, growing as artists as well as commercially with each new release.
-2012 turned out to be a pivotal year for the band, seeing them release their most ambitious release to date Yellow & Green.
-Later same year, the band was involved in a serious traffic accident, which resulted in two members leaving the band.
+2012 turned out to be a pivotal year for the band, seeing them release their most ambitious release to date, Yellow & Green.
+Later the same year, the band was involved in a serious traffic accident, which resulted in two members leaving the band.

-There is a sense of band being at the place where they feel comfortable enough to dig deep and create an album that is self-examining is a healthy way.
+There is a sense of the band being at the place where they feel comfortable enough to dig deep and create an album that is self-examining is a healthy way.
 This album that uses a broad spectrum when it comes to music, lyrics and arrangements, yet at the same time it comes across as humble, down to earth, honest and even straight-forward despite its apparent complexity.

-The upbeat rockers such as “Front Toward Enemy” and “I’m Already Gone” do come across as straight-forward and catchy, but the level of detail of arrangements and the vibrance of the performance takes the songs (and the album in general) to another level.
+The upbeat rockers such as “Front Toward Enemy” and “I’m Already Gone” do come across as straight-forward and catchy, but the level of detail of arrangements and the vibrancy of the performance takes the songs (and the album in general) to another level.

-The performance is extremely good and filled with ever-present sentiment and for the most part the band does everything right.
-That’s maybe why when they do something like blast-beats and drum-flashiness on otherwise brilliant, “Seasons”, it stands out as sore thumb.
+The performance is extremely good and filled with ever-present sentiment, and for the most part the band does everything right.
+That’s maybe why when they do something like blast-beats and drum-flashiness on otherwise brilliant, “Seasons”, it stands out as a sore thumb.
 Not because of the performance itself, but because it just seems out of place.

 Nick Jost’s jazz background is one of the elements that broadens the musical horizon on this album and so is his keyboard playing, which might be subtle at first sight, but its importance on the overall sonic experience is essential.

 And speaking of Baizley, if you’ve ever had chance to talk to him or see play him live, you know that he’s the real deal.
-A multilevel artist, who is brave enough (or can’t help himself) to wear his heart on sleeve and it’s for the biggest part thanks to this approach, curiosity and enormous portion of talent that this band is what it is today.
+A multilevel artist, who is brave enough (or can’t help himself) to wear his heart on sleeve, and it’s for the biggest part thanks to this approach, curiosity and enormous portion of talent that this band is what it is today.

 “Wasted years on an empty road